 Meet Our Pastor

-Reverend Harold R. Jolley was born to Julia Lawrence Jolley in White Plains, New York.
-Being raised as an only child Reverend Jolley was fortunate to attend private school during his early educational rearing and later enrolled into the White Plains Public School system to complete his junior and high school education.
+Dr. Harold R. Jolley is a native of White Plains, NY.
+His mother, Julia Lawrence-Jolley raised him.
+Being raised as an only child, Dr. Jolley was fortunate to attend private school during his early educational rearing and later enrolled into the White Plains Public School system to complete his junior and high school education.
 He was brought up to believe that education brings about better life choices and opportunities.

-After completing his high school education, Reverend Jolley enrolled into Lincoln University, Pennsylvania, the first and oldest historical Black university where he earned a Bachelor of Science degree in Criminal Justice.
+After completing his high school education, Dr. Jolley enrolled in Lincoln University, Pennsylvania, the first and oldest historically Black university where he earned a Bachelor of Science degree in Criminal Justice.
 He attended Drew University’s Theological School in Madison, New Jersey, where he earned a Master of Divinity Degree, and the Doctor of Ministry Degree.

-Reverend Jolley currently serves as the proud Pastor/Teacher at Second Macedonia Baptist Church, Philadelphia, Pennsylvania.
-This is the second God given assignment after pastoring at the Riverview Missionary Baptist Church for four and a half years.
-During his tenure at Second Macedonia the church has experienced a season of new growth spiritually, in congregational growth, financial, administration restructuring, ministry work and in their efforts of outreach.
-They have entered into their new season of fulfilling God’s call to the church.
+Dr. Jolley currently serves as the proud Pastor/Teacher at Second Macedonia Baptist Church, Philadelphia, Pennsylvania.
+He has come to Philadelphia after pastoring at the Riverview Missionary Baptist Church for four and a half years.
+During his tenure at Second Macedonia, the church has experienced a season of new growth spiritually, in congregational growth, financial, administration restructuring, ministry work and in their efforts of mission’s outreach.
+They have entered their new season of fulfilling God’s call to the church.

 To God be the glory for the things He has done!